Clare Egan

-Laurent Clare Egan (born November 19, 1987) is an American biathlete.
+Laurent Clare Egan (born November 19, 1987) is a retired American biathlete.
 She has represented the United States in World Cup Biathlon from 2015 through the 2018-2019 season and at the 2018 Winter Olympics in PyeongChang.
-Clare was elected in 2018 to chair the International Biathlon Union Athletes’ Committee until 2022.
+She was elected in 2018 to chair the International Biathlon Union Athletes’ Committee until 2022.

-She qualified to represent the United States at the 2022 Winter Olympics.
+Egan represented the United States at the 2022 Winter Olympics.

 Life

 Egan is originally from Cape Elizabeth, Maine.
 She was a stand-out runner and skier at Cape Elizabeth High School, from which she graduated in 2006.
 Egan attended Wellesley College and received a master's degree from the University of New Hampshire; she speaks six languages.

+Egan was an NCAA Division III All-American runner for the Wellesley Blue track and field team, placing 6th in the 1500 meters at the 2010 NCAA Division III women's outdoor track and field championships.
+She also competed in cross country running for the team.

 Biathlon results

 All results are sourced from the International Biathlon Union.